cpjreynolds/cse3150lab5/README.md

 ## Description

-A `.csg` file consists of one or more lines, each consisting of a comma-separated list of numeric vertex labels alternating with edge weights in the domain {1, -1}.
+A `.csg` file consists of one or more lines, each consisting of a comma-separated list of numeric vertex labels alternating with edge weights.

 A `.csg` file describes a single graph.